Knowledge Graph Based Synthetic Corpus Generation for Knowledge-Enhanced Language Model Pre-training: Introduction

 \section{Introduction}

 Data-To-Text Generation \cite{kukich-1983-design, 294135} involves converting knowledge graph (KG) triples of the form \texttt{ (subject, relation, object)} into a natural language sentence(s).
 There are many standard datasets for this task such as WebNLG \cite{gardent-etal-2017-webnlg} and many systems have been developed to improve performance on these datasets.
-However, to the best of our knowledge, no prior work has attempted to do this at scale i.e. verbalize a full knowledge graph.
-In this paper, we convert the {\em English} Wikidata KG \cite{42240} into natural language text.
-Our generated corpus consists of $\sim$18M sentences spanning $\sim$45M triples with $\sim$1500 distinct relations.
-We discuss the challenges associated with this verbalization in comparison to existing Data-to-Text datasets (e.g. WebNLG).
-These challenges include entity and relation coverage and lack of grouped sets of triples that can produce coherent sentences together.
-We create an {\em English} Wikidata KG--Wikipedia Text aligned corpus, consisting of a variety of entities such as dates and numerical quantities, to train our system.
-We release both the aligned corpus and the generated verbalized KG.
-We call the generated corpus as the {\em \bf KELM Corpus} (Corpus for Knowledge-Enhanced Language Model Pre-training).
+However, to the best of our knowledge, no prior work has attempted to verbalize a full knowledge graph.
+Verbalizing a full KG has additional challenges over small benchmark datasets, such as entity and relation coverage and the lack of grouped sets of triples that can produce coherent sentences together.
+In this paper, we convert the {\em English} Wikidata KG \cite{42240} into natural language text (Figure \ref{fig:verbalization}).
+The generated corpus, which we call the \kelm{} Corpus, consists of $\sim$18M sentences spanning $\sim$45M triples with $\sim$1500 distinct relations.
+For training the verbalization system, we also create an {\em English} Wikidata KG--Wikipedia Text aligned corpus consisting of a variety of entities such as dates and numerical quantities.